FREQUENTLY ASKED QUESTIONS

 Q: What kinds of original artwork can you reproduce beside photographs?

 A: Still River Editions can scan/digital capture flat artwork up to 60"x72" including but not limited to watercolor, pastel, mixed-media, pen, pencil, paint, charcoal, quilt and fiber art, collage, monoprint, etching, woodcut, linocut, letterpress, silkscreen, encaustic, and pretty much anything that is two-dimensional and has a limited reflectivity.
 Best to have work scanned/digital captured before any final heavy varnish is applied.
-Originals should be removed from framing and matting before bringing to us.
+We recommend artwork be removed from framing and matting before bringing to us.
 Artwork must be dry.
+We can scan through some glass and framed artwork, but it must be approved by us first.

 Q: Do you photograph artwork?